 UK fish and chip shop owners are scrambling to find alternative means of keeping their businesses afloat as coronavirus brings the UK restaurant economy to a near standstill.

-- There are currently some 10,500 fish and chip shops in the UK.
-That dramatically outnumbers fast-food outlets including McDonald's and Kentucky Fried Chicken.
+- There are currently some 10,500 fish and chip shops in the United Kingdom.
+That dramatically outnumbers fast-food outlets, including McDonald's and Kentucky Fried Chicken.

 - British consumers eat some 382 million meals from fish and chip shops every year, including 167 million of just fish and chips.

-- Annual spend on fish and chips in the UK is in the region of £1.2 billion ($1.4 billion)
+- Annual spend on fish and chips in the United Kingdom is in the region of £1.2 billion ($1.4 billion)

-- 80% of people visit fish and chip shops at least once a year, and 22% visit fish and chips shops every week
+- 80 percent of people visit fish and chip shops at least once a year, and 22 percent visit fish and chips shops every week

 Source: National Federation of Fish Fryers

 Some shops are finding it very tough, National Fish Fryers Federation President Andrew Crook told IntraFish, as the death toll in Britain passed 100 last week following the biggest single day rise.
 It has since more than tripled.